yaacoo/cross-species-transfer-learning/README.md

-# cross-species-transferearning
+# cross-species-transferearning (repo recovery from 2022)
-Utilize transfer learning to overcome limited available human data for cell cluster annotations
+Utilize transfer learning, from mouse or other species, to overcome the paucity of high quality human single cell data for cell cluster annotations.